 a.
 Attacks on or unauthorized invasions of the Group's networks could occur, affecting the Group's services.

 Although the Group has established appropriate security systems to ensure the integrity of its external and internal computer networks, possible damage from invasion of computer viruses or hackers cannot be completely ruled out.
 The Group does not hold sufficient insurance to compensate for potential losses arising from such damage.
 Recently, there have been several incidents of specific Web sites or networks being targeted by huge volumes of data sent simultaneously from multiple terminals over brief periods of time with the intention of paralyzing the targeted Web site or network.
 Although the Group has implemented effective security programs and strengthened its monitoring systems in preparation for such an attack, there is no guarantee that such an attack can be averted.
-Such obstructive actions could affect the Group's business or services and in some cases impact on operating results.
+Such obstructive actions could seriously damage the Group's business, operating results, and financial condition.